-'Multiple fatalities': Several dead in SH1 crash between truck and van
+'Multiple fatalities': Seven people believed dead in crash between truck and van

 The Serious Crash Unit was notified and will attend.

-Waka Kotahi said SH1 at the south of Lindens Road intersection is expected to be closed all day.
+Waka Kotahi NZ Transport Agency said SH1 at the south of Lindens Rd intersection is expected to be closed all day.

 Motorists are advised to delay their journeys as there are no detours available.